 We’re also staunch supporters of Sustainable Coastlines.
 They coordinate and support large scale coastal clean-up events, riparian planting projects, schools educational road-shows, public awareness campaigns and other projects aimed at protecting and sustaining our coastlines.
 We participate in clean-up events and provide the Sustainable Coastlines team with free transport between the islands.
 For more info or to find out how you can get involved visit www.sustainablecoastlines.org

 We work closely with the Tourism Industry Association to support the efforts of the New Zealand Responsible Camping Forum.
-For the past 3 consecutive summers our staff have been handing out responsible camping brochures to encourage campers crossing Cook Strait to behave responsibly.
-Read news article here.

 Since 2005 we have been educating our North-bound customers about Didymo by actively promoting the former Ministry of Agriculture and Forestry (MAF)’s campaign: Clean, Dry, Check.
-For more info on Didymo’s devastating effects to our waterways, here’s a link to a case study.
+For more info on Didymo’s devastating effects to our waterways,

 An eco-friendly future

 This year we are focussing on the following priority areas: